hudduapp/huddu-java/README.md

 # huddu-java

-A Huddu client for java
+A Example client for java